OlafSimon/me2grid/README.md

 *The Sensor Tag will remain in the connected state (for ever).
 After restarting your interpreter you will not be able to again connect to the Sensor Tag.
 The only way is to manually 'reset' the Sensor tag with a long (about 5 s) press on the power key.
 Afterwards you need to put it in advertising state with a short press on the power key.*

-Other devices (like the radiator valve) behave different.
+Other devices (like the [EQ3 radiator valve](#eq3-radiator-valve)) behave different.
 They release from the connected state automatically after a certain time of inactivity (few minutes).
 On the one hand this is a practical behavior as missed disconnects do not require manual actions.
 On the other hand, in case a program want to keep connected but has long inactivity before a next read instruction, this instruction will fail, as the device is not connected anymore.
 The 'easybleak' clients can deal with such an behavior as they will automatically reconnect in such cases.

 ### Recommended usage
 Connecting to a device is typically a time consuming task of several seconds.
 You probably don't want the read instruction taking so much time at first usage as this might disturb your program flow.
 Second, in case you do not explicitly connect your device you will tend to forget to disconnect from it.